Public Outreach:

 TRIAD + ADAPTIVE SAMPLING & ANALYSIS (ASAP) TRAINING

-Course instructors had been long-time collaborators in the development of the USEPA Technology Innovation Office’s TRIAD program and the DOE Argonne National Laboratory’s Adaptive Sampling and Analysis Plan program.
+Course instructors had been long-time collaborators in the development of the EPA Technology Innovation Office’s TRIAD program and the DOE Argonne National Laboratory’s Adaptive Sampling and Analysis Plan program.
 Each participant conducted an evaluation, development of sampling methods, sampling plans, remediation and remedial verification strategies based on a multi-contaminant site utilizing “real-time” field instrumentation to accomplish attainment of project cleanup goals.

 TRIAD Resource Center website: